 Often I’ve found that I carry aspects of the teacher’s call to my children, and—as I’ll explore in my upcoming series of posts—my parenting informs my pedagogy in return.

-A series of posts about virtue, autism, vocation, and the history of teaching.
+A series of posts about virtue, autism, vocation, and the teaching of history.

 Martin Dotterweich